kpanic/bombadil/README.md

 # No results

 iex> Bombadil.fuzzy_search(SearchIndex, "lard of the ringz asdf")
-# Raw SQL: SELECT s0."id", s0."data" FROM "search_index" AS s0 WHERE (data::text %> 'lord of the ringz asdf')
+# Raw SQL: SELECT s0."id", s0."payload" FROM "search_index" AS s0 WHERE (payload::text %> 'lord of the ringz asdf')
 []
 ```